Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Inala-Richlands has 110 active public transport stops offering a mix of train and bus services.
-These stops are served by 34 routes, facilitating 2,665 weekly passenger trips in total.
+These stops are served by 34 individual routes, collectively facilitating 2,665 weekly passenger trips.
 Residents enjoy excellent transport accessibility, with an average distance of 187 meters to the nearest stop.

-Daily service frequency averages 380 trips across all routes, resulting in approximately 24 weekly trips per individual stop.
+Service frequency stands at 380 trips per day across all routes, translating to about 24 weekly trips per stop.

 Frequently Asked Questions - Transport